ihcsim/promdump/README.md

 if such a file already exists.
 The `-f` option can be used to force a re-download.

-Then the CLI uploads the decompressed promdump binary to the targeted in-cluster Prometheus container, via the pod's `exec` subresource.
+Then the CLI uploads the decompresses the promdump binary to the targeted Prometheus container, via the pod's `exec` subresource.

 Within the Prometheus container, promdump queries the Prometheus TSDB using the [`tsdb`](https://pkg.go.dev/github.com/prometheus/prometheus/tsdb) package.
 Data blocks that fall within the specified time range are gathered and streamed to stdout, which can be redirected to a file on your local file system.
+When the data dump is completed, the promdump binary will be automatically deleted from your Prometheus container.

 ⭐ promdump only performs read operations on the TSDB.

-The `restore` subcommand can then be used to copy this compressed file to another Prometheus instance.
+The `restore` subcommand can then be used to copy this compressed file to another Prometheus container.

 The `--debug` option can be used to output more verbose logs for each command.